-In the face of the tremendous value destruction that the Company's stockholders have experienced, we believe that the incumbent Board needs to be made more accountable to the Company's stockholders.
+In the face of the tremendous value destruction that the Company's stockholders have experienced over the past year (a decline of approximately 59% in the closing price of the Common Stock over the past 12 months as calculated as of the most recent practicable date prior to the filing of this Proxy Statement), we believe that the incumbent Board needs to be made more accountable to the Company's stockholders.
 We also believe that the election of directors is the most powerful way that stockholders hold directors accountable.
-However, because the Board is classified and only one-third of the Board stands for reelection at each annual meeting, stockholders are generally prevented from holding accountable each year approximately two-thirds of the Board's members.
+However, because the Board is classified and only one-third of the Board stands for re-election at each annual meeting, stockholders are generally prevented each year from holding accountable approximately two-thirds of the Board's members.